HxxxB/x/README.md

 <h3> Global MIT License, applied to my gists and most of my projects, found <a href="https://raw.githubusercontent.com/Snowynx/Snowynx.github.io/master/globalLicense.md">here</a> </h3>

-<h4> (other than this project, which is licensed under the WTFPL; warning: explicit, found <a href="https://raw.githubusercontent.com/Snowynx/Snowynx.github.io/master/LICENSE"> here</a> </h4>
+<h6> other than this project, which is licensed under the WTFPL; warning: explicit, found <a href="https://raw.githubusercontent.com/Snowynx/Snowynx.github.io/master/LICENSE"> here</a> </h6>
 </p>
 </details>